-This is basically a beefed up version of the computer that I had bought way back in 2001.
-Truthfully, the only remaining original components are the motherboard, the PSU and the case, everything else has been upgraded over the years.
-The intended purpose of this system is to play late-era Win98 games at maximum settings.
-However, due to the ISA slot on the motherboard, this rig can also serve as a surprisingly decent DOS machine.
+This is basically a beefed up version of the computer that I had in the early 2000s.
+Truthfully, the only remaining original component is the case, everything else has been upgraded over the years.
+The main purpose of this system is to play A3D 2.0 games and some of the more demanding Glide titles.

 This AthlonXP 2100+ CPU has enough power to not be a bottleneck for most Win98 games.
 The extra speed is useful when dealing with some CPU intensive Glide games like Deus Ex and Diablo II.